phossa2/di/README.md

     `callableOrMethodName` here can be,

-    - method name of the current instance
+    - method name of the service instance

     - a valid callable

-    - a psedudo callable with references.
-After resolving the references, it is a valid callable.
+    - a psedudo callable with references (after resolving the references, it is a valid callable).

     `OptionalArgumentArray` here can be,